glenn0/in_the_wild/README.md

 Sign in with your GitHub account or create an account using an email address and password.

-Find a GitHub repo which includes some good RSpec tests.
+Find a GitHub project which includes some good RSpec tests.
 Post the repo link into the submit box.

-In the Wild will ask the RepoFetcher class to hit the GitHub API and collect the repo name, description, owner details and iterate through the /spec directory to generate tags based on the sub-directories. eg. Controllers, Features, Models might be generated as tags.
+In the Wild will ask the RepoFetcher class to hit the GitHub API and collect the project name, description, owner details and iterate through the /spec directory to generate tags based on the sub-directories. eg. Controllers, Features, Models might be generated as tags.
+This tagging method isn't perfect, but it gives an indication of the scope of the tests used by each project.

 Your submission will be listed on the home page.